 - Prepare your home for renting.
 Just like selling a home, you will want to make it show exceptionally well.
 You will want to remove all the clutter and do a deep cleaning.
 Pay particular attention to the kitchen, bathrooms, and family room.

 - Remember, fair housing laws.
-Do keep in mind you cannot discriminate when renting a room in your property.
+Do keep in mind you cannot discriminate when renting a room on your property.
 You cannot discriminate based on race, sex, religion, familial status, disabilities, national origin, or ethnic background.
 Here is some helpful info on the fair housing laws.

 - Have a written agreement.
 Another smart consideration when renting a room is to have a written agreement.
 The contract should detail all of the terms, much like when you’re renting out your home.
 Be specific about the tenant’s responsibilities, such as pitching in with mowing the lawn or shoveling the walk.
 Having a local real estate attorney draw it up would be smart.
 Another critical point of discussion may be the tenant having guests.
-Can you imagine having a tenant who has a boyfriend or girlfriend who leaves in the middle of the night waking everyone up?
+Can you imagine having a tenant who has a boyfriend or girlfriend who leaves in the middle of the night, waking everyone up?

 - Have a condition statement form signed.
 The tenant should fill out a condition form that identifies any issues with the space they are renting, such as dings on the wall or other imperfections.
-The statement will be reviewed before the tenant leaves to see if they will be able to get their security deposit back.
+The statement will be reviewed before the tenant leaves to see if they will get their security deposit back.

 Your Rental Agreement Should Contain These Things

 When renting space in your home, the agreement should cover the following items: